mlrun/mlrun/docs/change-log/index.md

 #### Projects

-- When defining a new project from scratch, there is now a default `context` directory: `./`, which is the directory that the MLRun client runs from unless otherwise specified.
+- When defining a new project from scratch, there is now a default` context` directory: `./`, which is the directory that the MLRun client runs from unless otherwise specified.

 #### Serving graphs

-- Add support for graphs that split and merge (DAG), including a list of steps for the `after` argument in the `add_step()` method.
+- Add support for graphs that split and merge (DAG), including a list of steps for the "after" argument in the add_step() method.
 See [Graph that splits and rejoins](../serving/getting-started.html#graph-that-splits-and-rejoins).
 - Supports configuring of consumer group name for steps following QueueSteps.
 See [Queue (streaming)](../serving/model-serving-get-started.html#queue-streaming).

 #### Storey